 My wife of 18 years decided to have an affair with a married man named Mark.
-After their two-month fling with resulted in them having sex approximately four times, Mark’s wife decided to divorce him.
+After their two-month fling which resulted in them having sex (according to Allie) 4-5 times, Mark’s wife decided to divorce him.
 On May 1st, 2018, Carrie filed for a divorce just three months shy of their own 20th anniversary.

 Mark and Carrie have four children together and I think three are minors.
 I believe that one is older than 18.
 Carrie hasn’t worked since they had their first child just about 19 years ago.
 So, she is 100% dependent on him making money.
 Idaho is can be an “at fault” state with regard to divorce.
 One of the grounds for divorce is adultery.
 From what I hear, judges in Idaho don’t look favorably on adulterers.